-This classic Spanish language novel follows the fragmented life of Horacio Oliveira, an Argentinian intellectual who divides his existence between Buenos Aires and Paris.
+Rayuela is a classic Spanish language novel that follows the fragmented life of Horacio Oliveira, an Argentinian intellectual who divides his existence between Buenos Aires and Paris.

 Spanish Books For Adults

-In this post-apocalyptic imagining of Guatemala, one woman sets out on a quest to rediscover the legendary city of Waslala.
+Waslala is a post-apocalyptic imagining of Guatemala in which one woman sets out on a quest to rediscover the legendary city of Waslala.
 A beautiful meditation on human rights, ecological justice, and economic inequalities.

-In her debut novel, Chilean writer Isabel Allende traces the life of the Trueba family across four generations and the political unrest to which they bear witness.
+In her debut novel La Casa de los espíritus, Chilean writer Isabel Allende traces the life of the Trueba family across four generations and the political unrest to which they bear witness.

-This internationally bestselling Spanish novel is at once a journey through time and a love letter to reading itself.
+La sombra del viento is an internationally bestselling Spanish novel that is at once a journey through time and a love letter to reading itself.
 Super compelling plot format and engaging characters!

-This fast-paced Spanish is packed with action, intrigue, and suspense.
+El día que se perdió la cordura is a fast-paced Spanish packed with action, intrigue, and suspense.
 Perfect for fans of the romantic thriller genre!

 ** Note: If you happen to have an English copy of any of these titles, it can be really helpful to compare it with the Spanish language versions!

-From Mexican novelist and screenwriter Laura Esquivel, this iconic Spanish language novel tells the story of Tita, a young woman whose emotions and desires are revealed through her cooking.
+From Mexican novelist and screenwriter Laura Esquivel, Como agua para chocolate is an iconic Spanish language novel that tells the story of Tita, a young woman whose emotions and desires are revealed through her cooking.

 Young Adult Spanish Books

-Inspired by the movie of the same name, this Spanish language novel is an engrossing dark fairytale come to life!
+Inspired by the movie of the same name, El laberinto del fauno is an engrossing dark fairytale come to life!

-This novel consists of the author’s childhood memories as a migrant worker in California.
-A wonderful read for intermediate level Spanish learners!
+Cajas de cartón is a memoir of Fransisco Jiménez´s childhood memories as a migrant worker in California.
+A wonderful read for intermediate-level Spanish learners!

-I taught this book for years to Spanish for Spanish speakers and it was the perfect novel for natives speakers grades 6-9.
-This is one of three novels in the series and the continuation of a short story.
+I taught this book for years to Spanish for Spanish speakers and it was the perfect novel for native speakers in grades 6-9.

-Another fantastic work by Isabel Allende, La Ciudad de las Bestias takes the reader on a heart-pounding journey through the Amazon.
+Another fantastic work by Isabel Allende, La ciudad de las bestias takes the reader on a heart-pounding journey through the Amazon rainforest.

 A favorite among young readers everywhere, Esperanza Renace (Esperanza Rising in English) tells the story of one girl’s resilience and determination after she relocates to the Californian farm camps during the Great Depression.

-Told with sensitivity and wit, this story follows Julia as she pieces together her perfect older sister Olga’s life after Olga dies in an accident.
+Told with sensitivity and wit, Yo no soy tu hija mexicana perfecta follows Julia as she pieces together her perfect older sister Olga’s life after Olga dies in an accident.

 A heartfelt tribute to the Mexican American experience and the bonds shared between family members.
 This novel is a translation from the original English.